lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 While in most languages (e.g [Python](http://bugs.python.org/issue13703)) the hash function has been modified accordingly to prevent such attacks, PHP [addressed this vulnerability](http://svn.php.net/viewvc?view=revision&revision=321038) by simply introducing a `max_input_vars` directive in the `php.ini` config file.

-By default this directive is set to 1000, so you cannot send more than a thousand form fields in one request.
-A thousand collisions are not that bad, in fact it is only a slowdown of 1:3 compared to a normal request.
+By default this directive is set to 1000, which means that you cannot send more than a thousand form fields in one request.
+A thousand collisions is not really a problem because it is only a slowdown of 1:3 compared to a normal request.

 ## Using JSON APIs as attack